Our Honest Thoughts About Trekking In Sapa Vietnam + What To Expect

 Kristen in front of our Sapa Express bus

 The tiny mountain town has been attracting hikers for hundred years since the French developed the area in the early 1900’s as a weekend retreat from the humidity of Hanoi.
-It’s emerged over the last decade as a must visit tourist destination on the typical Vietnam itinerary and hiking is by far the best way to see the beauty of this gorgeous area.
+It’s emerged over the last decade as a must visit tourist destination on the typical Vietnam itinerary and hiking is by far the best way to see the beauty of this secluded mountainous region.

 Trekking through the stunning Muong Hoa Valley and spending a night at a homestay is one of the most popular things to do in Sapa.
-But we think you’ll need at least one more day for visiting Fansipan, the tallest mountain in the Indochinese Peninsula.
+But we think you’ll need at least one more day to visit Fansipan, the tallest mountain in the Indochinese Peninsula.
 Cat Cat village is another highlight, but we don’t think it’s a must see and can be missed.
-If you’re planning to visit, we recommend reading our popular guide featuring the best things to do in Sapa which includes an example itinerary too.
+If you’re planning to visit, we recommend reading our guide on the best things to do in Sapa which includes an example itinerary too.

 But getting to Sapa is no easy feat.
 Mountain towns usually mean long winding roads and trust us, Sapa is no exception.

-Let’s just leave it at the fact you’ll be given paper bags in case of emergency on the bus.
-Our interactive map above shows the location of the Sapa Express bus departure in old quarter Hanoi, Lao Cai and Hanoi train stations.
+Let’s just say you’ll be given paper bags in case of an emergency on the bus.
+Our map above shows the location of the Sapa Express bus departure in old quarter Hanoi, Lao Cai and Hanoi train stations.
 We’ve also marked the Sapa drop off point.

 Check prices on 12Go Asia to see whether the train or Sapa Express is a better fit for your budget and schedule.
-Both the bus and train were priced at US $12 per person when we visited Sapa, but remember you’ll have to pay for a bus connection after the train.
+Both the bus and train were priced at US $12 per person when we visited Sapa, but remember you’ll have to pay for a bus connection if you take the train.

 Our recommendation is to travel with the Sapa Express.
 Ironically, despite the barf inducing roads up the mountain, this was the best sleeper bus we took in Vietnam.
-Personally, we didn’t see the benefit to traveling by train and changing in Lao Cai.
-Especially when the bus was cheaper.
+Personally, we didn’t see the benefit to traveling by train and changing in Lao Cai, especially when the bus was the same price.
 Plus, the bus left Hanoi closer to where we were staying in the old quarter.

 READ: How to survive the Vietnam sleeper bus